Search for answers or browse our knowledge base.

 What if my ride is late?

-Keep in mind that you are responsible for having a car seat or booster seat for your child!
+**NOTE: Parents/caregivers are responsible for bringing and installing a car seat or booster seat for their child.**

 What if I need to see the doctor today?

-If your appointment is urgent call Veyo right away and let them know that this is an urgent appointment and you need to get a ride or have mileage reimbursement, if you’re driving your own car, as soon as possible.
-Remember, Veyo will NOT provide a ride for an emergency.
+If your appointment is urgent call MTM right away and let them know that this is an urgent appointment, and you need a ride or mileage reimbursement as soon as possible.
+Remember, MTM does NOT provide rides in an emergency.
 Call 911 for an emergency.

 Can my other children ride with me to the appointment?

-No. Only the person who is going to the medical appointment and one parent or caregiver can ride to the appointment if Veyo is arranging for a taxi or other common carrier.
+At this time only the person who is going to the medical appointment and one parent or caregiver can ride to the appointment if MTM is arranging for a taxi or other common carrier, but there may be an exception due to a family’s needs.

-Meals may be covered by Medicaid if you must be away from home for 4 or more hours and must travel 100 miles each way.
-Overnight lodging may be covered if you must be away from home for 8 or more hours and travel 200 miles each way.
-Call Veyo for more details.
+Meals may be covered by Medicaid if you must be away from home for 4 or more hours and must travel over 100 miles each way.
+Overnight lodging may be covered if you must be away from home for 8 or more hours and travel over 200 miles each way.
+This policy may change so call MTM for up-to-date information.
+A Meals and Lodging Form must be completed.

-Can I appeal if my request is denied?
+Can I appeal if my request for transportation is denied?

 0 out of 5 stars